 2017 saw the publication of Amy's first Middle Grade novel, Me and Marvin Gardens.
 "In her most personal novel yet,

 Printz Honor Award winner Amy Sarig King reveals a boy-meets-animal story unlike any other, about a friendship that could actually save the world, and a kid finding the courage to share it."

 2019 saw publication of The Year We Fell From Space, a novel about stars, divorce, and resilience.
 Called "The most important piece of literature to read this year."

-School presentation subject matter: Friendships, feelings, nature, stars, pollution, history, and plenty of Q&A for curious readers.
+School presentation subject matter: Friendships, feelings, nature, stars, pollution, history, intellectual freedom, and plenty of Q&A for curious readers.

 LIFE OF AN AUTHOR

 Exciting Students & Writers Through Career Conversation